Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

 - Refactoring the code is a necessary precursor to step 4 because it will make it clearer exactly where the new functionality needs to sit within the code.
 A quick scan of the code in GildedRose.rb reveals plenty of opportunity for improvement e.g. removing nested conditionals, removing repetitions of variables (following DRY principles).
 Again, refactoring also future-proofs the code in terms of readability and maintainability.

 ### Isolating Tests

-- It is very difficult to isolate GildedRose class tests from the Item class since GildedRose's only purpose is to update information stored in the item class.
-Decision - with no clear way to isolate and because Item class is so simple (pretty much just an initializer), I will not isolate the tests.
+Item class is very simple, basically just a data container with no logic.
+I will therefore will not isolate the tests.

 ## Spec